 The Church History Library in Salt Lake City is simply amazing.
 The Bickertonite archive cannot be compared to it.
 Most religious archives should look to the Church History Library as a bright and shining example of how records should be managed.

-Did you consult with other historians while researching and writing your book?
+Did you consult with other historians while researching and writing your Bickerton biography?
 Are there any individuals who were especially helpful?